pakoskyfrog/HexaSweeper/README.md

     - Tweaked the difficulty a bit
     - Alpha 0.1 released !
     - Main menu : changed fonts, realignments, ...
+    - HUD : Add some images, a font

 ## 4/ Credits